thenumbernine/universe/offline/README.txt

 6C) genoctree --all
 	reads datasets/<set>/stats/total.stats and datasets/<set>/points/*.f32
 	writes datasets/<set>/octree/node*.f32, containing all points within the leaf node specified by the filename

-Turns out using redshift alone isn't the best way to get distances.
-So I'm querying SIMBAD: http://simbad.u-strasbg.fr/simbad/ use convert-simbad.lua instead of convert-2mrs.cpp